[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 More details: Sanyo NH-H27 hub dynamo

-This is the nicest dynamo hub I've tested yet, because it has nearly no vibrations in the handlebar (using the Edelux headlamp as always).
-More tests with other headlamps etc. to come to see what happens then (with other dynamo hubs, the Edelux is the worst which is why it's the headlamp I always use to test for vibrations).
-It's also nice that this hub doesn't have earth on the axle and it looks nice :)
+This was the nicest dynamo hub I had tested with regard to vibrations until I tested the PD-8x.
+It has nearly no vibrations in the handlebar (using the Edelux headlamp as always).
+The Edelux is the worst headlamp w.r.t. producing vibrations which is why it's the headlamp I always use to test dynamos with (note that the headlamp's electronics is a big factor in causing vibrations from the dynamo hub, see also the section on experiments with LEDs in which I describe my experiences with a modified headlamp (frankenlamp) with and without smoothing capacitor which makes a big difference).
+It's also nice that this hub doesn't have earth on the axle and it looks nice.

 More details: SP switchable hub dynamo PD-7 (=HB015) (this includes information about vibrations from dynamo hubs and how SP considered this in their designs)